-601. Brittle fracture analysis shall be performed on the most stressed ferritic steel parts of the nuclear power plant’s Safety Class 1 pressure equipment.
+601. Brittle fracture analysis shall be performed on the most stressed ferritic steel parts of the nuclear power plants Safety Class 1 pressure equipment.
 Most important are the core area of the reactor pressure vessel, its largest pipe nozzles and the flanged joint of its head.
-Other possible items requiring a brittle fracture analysis are the secondary side of a pressurised water reactor plant’s steam generator, the steel containment, and the shafts and flywheels of the main circulating pumps.
+Other possible items requiring a brittle fracture analysis are the secondary side of a pressurised water reactor plants steam generator, the steel containment, and the shafts and flywheels of the main circulating pumps.
+[2013-11-15]

 6.2 Analysis methods

 602. The brittle fracture analysis of Safety Class 1 pressure vessels shall be performed by methods of fracture mechanics.
-For cracks postulated in potential fracture points, margins with regard to their sudden growth shall be evaluated by comparing the stress intensity factor K I with the material’s fracture toughness K Ic.
+For cracks postulated in potential fracture locations, margins with regard to sudden crack growth shall be evaluated by comparing the stress intensity factor KI with the material’s fracture toughness KIc.
 Elastoplastic methods shall be used in case of larger yielding zone.
 The calculation method of the fracture mechanical parameters used shall be presented.
+[2020-03-17]

 6.3 Toughness values

-605. Fracture toughness can also be determined by creating a master curve fit to the toughness values measured from the pressure equipment material in accordance with reference [ 7].
-The values applied to reactor pressure vessel materials in particular shall be verified in this way.
-The toughness values obtained as a result of quality control can be used on a case-by-case basis, taking into consideration the effect of the non-homogeneity and crystal orientation of steel as well as the number and scatter of the test results.
+605. In addition to the procedure presented in para.
+604, the fracture toughness of the materials in the reactor pressure vessel core area shall also be determined from the measured toughness values in accordance with reference 7.
+The same procedure may also be applied to other pressure equipment.
+The resulting toughness values may be used on a case-by-case basis, taking into consideration the effect of the non-homogeneity and crystal orientation of steel as well as the number and scatter of the test results.
+[2020-03-17]

 6.4 Radiation embrittlement